Jeanne Hatto: Career

-In 1904 Hatto was the soloist in the first performance of Ravel's song cycle Shéhérazade, and was the dedicatee of the first and longest song of the cycle, "Asie".
+Russian sculptor Alexandre Zeitlin created and exhibited a bust of Hatto in 1900.
+In 1903, Hatto sang songs by Léon Moreau in a concert with the composer providing piano accompaniment.
+In 1904, Hatto was the soloist in the first performance of Ravel's song cycle Shéhérazade, and was the dedicatee of the first and longest song of the cycle, "Asie".